-There is a period of time, before we see Christmas lights and feel the positive impact the festive season has on winter months, where it is just dark, cold and rainy.
+There is a period of time before we see Christmas lights and feel the positive impact the festive season has on the winter months, where it is just dark, cold and rainy.

 We don’t blame you for wanting to stay in bed instead of staying in shape, but there are ways to help you stay motivated to work out during winter.